 Heggie, L. (2001).
 Flow, centering, and the classroom: Wisdom from an ancient friend.
 Journal of the Assembly for Expanded Perspectives on Learning, 7, 63–73.

 Hildebrandt, S. A. (2014).
 Mutually beneficial service learning: Language teacher candidates in a local community center.
 In K. Hoyt & P. Swanson (Eds.), SCOLT Dimension 2014 - Uniting the Corps: Uniting the Core (pp. 111–123).
 Retrieved from http://www.scolt.org/index.php/publications/dimension/26-publications/39-scolt-publications

 Hildebrandt, S. A., & Swanson, P. (2014).
 World language teacher candidate performance on edTPA: An exploratory study.
 Foreign Language Annals, 47(4), 576–591.

-Hildebrandt, S., & Swanson, P. (2016).
+Hildebrandt, S. A., & Swanson, P. (2016).
 Understanding the world language edTPA: Research-based policy and practice.
 Charlotte, NC: Information Age.

 Hinchliffe, L. J. (2001).
 Neal-Schuman electronic classroom handbook.
 New York: Neal-Schuman Publishers.